gabrielvpina/viralquest/README.md

     Path to the BLASTn database for nucleotide sequence comparison.
 -dX/--diamond_blastx
     Path to the Diamond BLASTx database for protein sequence comparison.
--rvdb/--rvdb_hmm
-    Path to the RVDB hmm for conserved domain analysis.
--eggnog/--eggnog_hmm
-    Path to the EggNOG hmm for conserved domain analysis.
--vfam/--vfam_hmm
-    Path to the Vfam hmm for conserved domain analysis.
 -pfam/--pfam_hmm
     Path to the Pfam hmm for conserved domain analysis.
 -maxORFs/--maxORFs